 Singapore does not treat lightly those who are perceived as attempting to evade NS liability, even where the individual concerned has not lived in Singapore for an extended period.
 Once the individual travels to or through Singapore, he will be arrested, charged and imprisoned for a substantial period (usually counting by years or half-years, rather than weeks).
 Singaporean law also forbids renunciation of citizenship by a male citizen unless he has completed his NS.

 The Singaporean tax system

-Singapore and Hong Kong has a limited double tax agreement (DTA) which only covers air and marine transport operations and services.
+Singapore and Hong Kong have a limited double tax agreement (DTA) which only covers air and marine transport operations and services.

 On the other hand, a number of factors make Singapore a preferred destination for those who or whose business generates substantial cross-border income:

 - Singapore only taxes income accruing in or derived from Singapore, or received in Singapore from outside Singapore (more on this below);